RIDWANE-EL-FILALI/snow-crash/level11/resources/README.md

 ![image1](./image1.png)

-## Exploit Strategy
+## Exploitation

 The strategy is simple:

-1.Connect to the server
+1. Connect to the server

-2.Inject a command after the password input.
+2. Inject a command after the password input.

-3.run the getflag command as flag11 and past it in a file
+3. run the getflag command as flag11 and past it in a file

-## Exploitation

 ![image2](./image2.png)